OPHA SECTIONS AND CAUCUSES

 1. Promoting scientific knowledge and interaction through presentation of scientific studies

-2. Recognizing excellence in scientific inquiry and outstanding student scientists through awards.
+2. Recognizing excellence in scientific inquiry and outstanding student scientists through awards

 Objectives include:

-Monthly meetings are held the 1st Friday of every month at 9am.
-Register to attend.
+Monthly meetings are held the 1st Friday of every month at 10am.
+Register online to attend.
+Contact the Public Health Education & Promotion Chair Wendy Frankenburger for more information.

 Membership includes: